 The genuine thrasher.

+Some people literally spend the better part of each day looking for a fight.
 It makes them come alive.
 And, very often, with the added separation of the screen, people feel even freer to let loose online.

 These folks often look to provoke a fight and seek an active response as fuel to escalate the fight.
 They’re less interested in a genuine conversation or debate and more interested in just venting, proving dominance and ranting.